 Dorothy Byrne UK Committee Member

-Dorothy Byrne is Editor at Large at Channel Four Television.
-During her tenure as Head of News and Current Affairs, the Channel’s news and current affairs programmes won numerous BAFTA’s, RTS, Emmy Awards and others.
+Dorothy is formerly Editor at Large at Channel Four Television and Head of News and Current Affairs.
+During her tenure, the Channel’s news and current affairs programmes won numerous BAFTA’s, RTS, Emmy Awards and others.

 Dorothy was made a Fellow of The Royal Television Society for her “outstanding contribution to television” she has also received a Grierson Trustee’s Award for “extraordinary achievements” and in December 2019 at the Women in Film &TV Awards The Argonon Contribution to the Medium Award.
 Also in 2019, she delivered the annual MacTaggart Lecture at the Edinburgh Television Festival and the Manchester University Cockford Rutherford Lecture, which is given annually by a distinguished alumna of the university.
 In the same year she published her first book, ‘Trust Me I’m Not a Politician’ and has also contributed to various books on media ethics and regulation.

 She has received a BAFTA Scotland award for her services to television and has also previously won the Factual Award given by Women in Film and Television.

 Stopping the republication of terrorism propaganda and reducing hate speech